AUSAXS/AUSAXS/README.md

 # Todo
+ * [ ] Grid tests: Do all of them with all three placement strategies
  * [ ] Vector3: Template this class so it can also be used with unsigned ints.
 Use it instead of raw vectors in Grid methods.
  * [ ] IntensityFitter: Locally stored fit does not contain plots.
 Currently fixed by returning another fit.
  * [ ] Protein: Figure out how getMass should work in without effective charge enabled